cvpr2021dcb/cvpr2021dcb/README.md

 For a better user experience, we recommend you to directly use github repository github [link](https://github.com/cvpr2021dcb/cvpr2021dcb)

+This project is deveopped based on HuggingFace Transformer [link](https://github.com/huggingface/transformers)
 ## Prepare dataset and models

 ### Dataset